Senate Constitutional Amendment 5: Public reactions

 SCA 5 received heightened public attention after it passed the State Senate.
 A Change.org petition has been launched to press the State Assembly to vote No on SCA 5.
 The petition gained over 80,000 supporters in less than two weeks.

 Resistance to the bill included a petition to stop the bill that received more than 112,000 signatures.
 Many different Asian lobbying groups also attacked the bill, including the Southeast Asian Resource and Action Center and the Filipino Advocates for Justice in Union City and Oakland.

 Republicans also attacked the bill and went against the Democrats, who had a supermajority in the Senate.
 Republicans spoke at a forum called "Stop SCA 5," which was sponsored by the Chinese-American Institute for Empowerment, which is based in San Francisco.

 The bill stagnated while under intense opposition until Senator Edward Hernandez took it off the table.
 The bill did not qualify to be put on the election ballot as a referendum.

 Aftermath

-A Change.org petition to stop the bill had more than 112,000 signatures at that time, and at the request of three Democrat senators who voted for the bill in January, Senator Hernandez put the bill on hold.
+A Change.org petition to stop the bill had more than 112,000 signatures at that time, and at the request of three Democratic senators who voted for the bill in January, Senator Hernandez put the bill on hold.
 There has been no further action or attempt to revive the bill.

 Assembly Bill 1726, which was seen by some as a prelude to a revival of SCA 5, was signed into law in late 2016.